 Balance your fifth chakra with blue foods.
 Blueberries and blackberries are particularly good sources of fiber, antioxidants, and vitamins.
 For the throat chakra, think healing and soothing foods and liquids such as coconut water, herbal teas, raw honey, and lemon.
 Fruit that grows on trees such as apples, pears, and plums are also known to be excellent at healing this chakra.

-Sanskrit name: Ajna; to perceive
+- Sanskrit name: Ajna; to perceive

 The sixth chakra is the third-eye or the brow chakra.
 This chakra, located on the forehead between our eyes, literally translates into “to perceive.”
 Known as being the center of wisdom, this chakra’s element is light.
 A balanced third-eye chakra allows us to see clearly, focus, and trust our own intuitions.
 The chakra’s energy stems from our purpose, ability to grow, and desire to constantly learn.
 An imbalanced sixth chakra can lead to feeling a lack of direction or purpose in our life.
 Physically supporting the frontal sinuses, ears, and eyes, an imbalance in this chakra can also cause tension headaches, blurry vision, coordination/balance problems, and sleep disturbances.